Calgary Peace Prize 2014

 Dr. Nutt will receive the Calgary Peace Prize on March 20, 2014 at the annual gala dinner beginning at 5:30pm.
-Tickets for the 2014 Calgary Peace Prize Dinner are now available and may be purchased individually or as a table of 8 seats.
+Please mark this date in your calendars and stay tuned for more details.

 The Calgary Peace Prize is a $5,000 award established by the Consortium for Peace Studies at the University of Calgary in 2006 to highlight Calgary's contribution to world peace.
 The prize recognizes outstanding individuals from the global community, whose work has made the world a safer and less violent place.

 - The nomination process is open to the public.
 Click here to download the nomination form.
 A nominee cannot self-nominate.

 - All nominations will be put forward to a committee and narrowed down by means of consensus.